 - Oxford and Cotswolds Villages Day Trip from London: 10 hour day trip spending the morning in Oxford before visiting Burford and Bibury.

 - Oxford, Stratford, and Cotswolds from London: 11 hour day trip stopping for two hours in Stratford before continuing through the Cotswolds to Oxford.

 - Cotswolds Tour from Stratford-upon-Avon and Moreton-in-Marsh: 7-8 hours exploring seven different locations and villages in the Cotswolds.

 - Cotswold Explorer Full-Day Tour from Oxford: 7-8.5 hour day trip taking in approximately 10 of the Cotswolds most beautiful villages.

-Wherever you decide to stay in the Cotswolds, we highly recommend staying in a cosy bnb or local inn for a real English countryside experience.
-To me, a visit to the countryside is synonymous with this type of accommodation and some of my fondest childhood memories are from these local getaways!
+Wherever you decide to stay in the Cotswolds, we highly recommend staying in a cosy BnB or local inn for a real English countryside experience.
+For me, a visit to the countryside is synonymous with this type of accommodation and some of my fondest childhood memories are from these local getaways!

 Near Bourton on the Water

 Bourton on the Water makes an excellent place from which to explore the many beautiful places in the northern region of the Cotswolds.
 The downside is that you are further away from the southern villages such as Castle Combe (1 hour/40 miles) and Bradford on Avon (1 hour 15 minutes/50 miles).

 Staying near Stroud provides a great central base to explore many of the Cotswolds Villages.
 Stroud is equidistant from Castle Combe in the south and Bourton-on-the-Water, both of which are around 40 minutes (25 miles) from Stroud.